privatenumber/vue-just-ssr/README.md

 _Note: Assuming you already have `webpack` and `vue` installed, your `vue-server-renderer` version should match `vue`'s_

+## Demos
+👉 Check out [vue-just-ssr-demo](https://github.com/privatenumber/vue-just-ssr-demo) for a demo of how easily a Vue SSR + HMR dev environment is added to the repo.

 ## 🚦 Getting started

 ### CLI